How To Get a Second Opinion: Important Steps Before Agreeing to an Amputation

 As you look for a second opinion, here are a few thing to remember:

-- For advanced PAD often called Also potentially known as CLI, the most severe and deadly form of peripheral artery disease. or Also referred to as critical limb ischemia (CLI), the most severe and deadly form of peripheral artery disease., it’s very important that you are treated by a vascular specialist.
+- For advanced PAD often called critical limb ischemia or chronic limb threatening ischemia, it’s very important that you are treated by a vascular specialist.
 Unfortunately, not all physicians who treat PAD are skilled in treating the most advanced cases.

 - If your current doctor says that you need an amputation, it’s often in your best interest to seek a second opinion before undergoing a life-changing procedure like amputation.